plotly/plotly.github.io/_posts/plotly2/2016-10-12-how-to-add-a-multiple-x-axis-on-top.md

 steps:
  - title: Introduction
    sub-steps:
-    - copy:  "This second horizontal axis will be set on top on your graph, making it a cool feature to use when you have mixed types of data."
+    - copy:  "This second horizontal axis will be set on top on your graph, making it a cool feature to use when you have mixed types of data or varying ranges."

  - title: Add Your Data to Plotly
    sub-steps: